 The Housing Act 1988 requires local authorities to carry out assessments of housing need.
 The homeless people who are included in this assessment are those who are registered with the local authority and have been assessed as being in need of housing.
 The most recent housing need assessment was carried out in 2011.

 Census 2011 was the first time that comprehensive information was collected on the number of homeless people in the State.
 Homeless people were counted on the basis of where they were on Census night and the count was undertaken with the help of the homelessness services.
 The results were published in Homeless Persons in Ireland; A special Census report.

 The Dublin Region Homeless Executive conducts a rough sleeper count in the Dublin region every 6 months.
-The most recent count was taken in November 2013.

 The Way Home – A Strategy to Address Adult Homelessness 2008-2013 (pdf), which was published in 2008, set out the aim of ending homelessness by 2016.
 A national implementation plan (pdf) was published in 2009 and the Programme for Government (2011) included a commitment to ending homelessness and the need to sleep rough by implementing a housing-led approach.

 In February 2013, the Government issued a Homelessness Policy Statement (pdf).
 The overall strategy and aims of The Way Home continue to be Government policy but with the explicit recognition of the housing-led approach, which means that long-term secure housing, with social supports if necessary, is seen as the best outcome for homeless people.

 The statement provided for the setting up of the Homelessness Oversight Group, which published its first report (pdf) in December 2013.
 The Group’s recommendations included the maintenance of funding at 2013 levels for the years 2014 to 2016 and the establishment of a Homelessness Policy Implementation Team.